How can I stop overthinking feeling like I am sometimes trapped in my physical body and I panic?

 Hello!
 Thank you so much for your question.
 I can tell this has been very distressing for you and I am glad you have sought some help and information.

-Depersonalization is most often described as an experience where you detach from your body/mind and feel as though you aren't real, which can often lead to questioning your existence as you mentioned.
+Depersonalization is most often described as an experience where you detach from your body/mind and feel as though you aren't real, which can often lead to questioning your real life existence as you mentioned.
 While some of what you described was being trapped IN your body and mind (though you did mention questioning being in your body at one point), I would still say much of your experience falls into this category.
 When this occurs and you begin to (anxiously) question your existence, it can create a habit of hyperawareness as though your mind is suddenly checking in with your body more than it needs to to prove that you are real.

 You are not alone in this, and I hope this will help you have more understanding and figure out your next steps!